nystudio107/spin-up-craft/README.md

 This is a template repository.
 Click on **Use this template** on [github](https://github.com/nystudio107/spin-up-craft) and select **Create a new repository**.

-You will then be able to name the new repository, and a clone of this repo will be created there
+You will then be able to name the new repository, and a clone of this repo will be created there.

+The project you'll get is the default Craft starter you might create with `composer create-project craftcms/craft`, with the Spin Up Craft scaffolding around it.

 ## Using your Craft CMS project in local dev